RonaldLePape/DEVOPS_DSTI_Project/IaC/data/docker/Postgres/Notes.md

-# Useful Docker commands

-## Building Posgres image: (from the folder containing Dockerfile)
-  sudo docker build -t postgres-15 .

-## Starting Postgres container:
-  sudo docker run -d --name mypg -p 5433:5432 postgres-15

-## Accessing Postgres database from host :
-  sudo docker exec -it mypg psql -U myuser -d myproject_db

-# Installing docker-compose from web repo (not installed with docker on ubuntu)
+# Installing docker-compose from web repo (not installed with docker on ubuntu):

     1. Install prerequisites
     sudo apt-get update